 When you list a home for sale, chances are you have a plan for the future.
 You’re ready to move on to a new property, and thus need to sell your house quickly in the current market.

-Yet sometimes, homes just don’t sell.
+Yet sometimes, even if you’ve done everything to perfection, homes don’t always sell.
 If you’ve had a house on the market for too long, here’s what you need to know.

 Signs Your House Has Been on the Market for Too Long

 Every home seller wants their home to sell quickly, but how long is too long?
 Is having a house on the market for six months too long?
-The answer depends.
+The answer depends on a number of different factors.

 To determine if your house is on the market for too long, first look at the local market.
 What is the average length of time that houses sell?
 If yours is close to the average, then it may be that you have a slower market.